Top 10 Must-Read Maritime Novels

 • 248 Pages - 06/29/2009 (Publication Date) - W. W. Norton & Company (Publisher)

-4. Hornblower Series:
+4. Hornblower Series

-As Horatio climbs up the vessel hierarchy, from midshipman to Lord, he meets and interacts with various kinds of people who add to his adventures.
+As Horatio climbs up the hierarchy, from midshipman to Lord, he meets and interacts with various kinds of people who add to his adventures.

 Sale